byo-books/pretty_laughable_lang/README.md

 ### 05. The stdlib

-The Pretty Laughable Language comes with the world's smallest standard library &mdash; no standard library &mdash; not even a `print` function.
+The Pretty Laughable Language comes with the world's smallest standard library &mdash; no standard library &mdash; not even a builtin `print` function.

 But with the ability to make arbitrary syscalls and peek-poke the memory, you can build your own stdlibs.
 Let's add the `print` function: